m-dehghani/DBSec/README.md

 # DBSec
-secure sql server with certificates.
-The capability of using hardware security module also provided.
+Secure dbs in sql servers with certificates.
+The capability of using hardware security modules also provided.